fab1214/MVC-Tech-Blog/README.md

 * MySQL

 ## Installation
 Go to the MVC-Tech-Blog repositiory, then clone the repo onto your machine.
-Run `n`pm install i` on your terminal once you enter the root directory of this project to install the neccessary dependencies to run the app correctly.
+Run `npm install i` on your terminal once you enter the root directory of this project to install the neccessary dependencies to run the app correctly.

 ## Usage
 When you install the dependencies using npm install on your terminal, run npm start, and the local server will start up on PORT 3001.
 Use http://localhost:3001/ to view the application on your local server.
 This application is also available on Heroku, which can be found here: https://aqueous-tundra-44491.herokuapp.com/

-The application can then be utilized to create, save and delete user notes.

 ## Contribution
 * Created by Fabricio Bustamante